• Skip to primary navigation

 Peanutes Halloween

 Honestly, I don’t know what will become of Halloween this year, if this is new for us or just a phase that we are going through.
-I’m pulling for the latter, and will do my best to keep the season, but at the end of the day, I just want my kids to have fun.
+I’m pulling for the latter.
+I will do my best to keep the season, but at the end of the day, I just want my kids to have fun.
 We could all use a bit of that.

 You might also enjoy:

-Filed Under: holidays Tagged With: aging parent, costumes, Disney, food and drink, Halloween, milestones
+Filed Under: National, relationships Tagged With: aging parent, costumes, Disney, food and drink, growing up, Halloween, holidays, milestones

 About Whit Honea